-All students are required to adhere to the policies (e.g., use of clinical space, dress code, attendance, professional behavior, etc.) outlined in the clinic handbook.
+All students are required to adhere to the policies (e.g., use of clinical space, dress code, attendance, professional behavior, etc.) outlined in the clinic handbook and/or those required by the internship site.
 The clinic handbook can be found on the department website.
 Failure to do so may lead to the initiation of a PIP.